 What is a Lure Coursing Machine for Dogs?

-A lure coursing machine is a piece of dog coursing equipment that creates artificial “prey” for dogs to chase.
+A lure coursing machine, also called a dog chase machine, is a piece of dog coursing equipment that creates artificial “prey” for dogs to chase.
 A lure is attached to a line and is moved at speeds up to 40 miles per hour.

 These are typically used at lure coursing events, where dogs are put into small packs to chase the lure around a field.
 This simulates the hunt that sighthounds were bred for: chasing prey that runs in top speeds around an open field.

 Lure coursing pulleys keep prey moving in unpredictable ways to keep dogs entertained and to satisfy their hunting instincts.